leanprover/lean4/doc/macro_overview.md

 A feature of Lean's macro system is that if there are multiple expansions for a particular match, Lean will try the most recently declared expansion first, and will retry with other matching expansions if the previous attempt failed.
-This is particularly useful for tactics.
+This is particularly useful for extending existing tactics.

 The following example shows both the retry behavior, and the fact that macros declared using the shorthand `macro` syntax can still have additional expansions